FMMT666/lsd.lua/README.md

 lsd.lua
 =======

-Idiot's [LeakedSource][1] Downloader.
+Idiot's [LeakedSource][1] and [HaveIBeenPwned][5] Downloader.

+TL;DR:
+This is simply a text file (with emails/usernames/...) to HTML converter.

 A quickly hacked together tool to automatically query multiple email addresses or user names from the [LeakedSource][1] database.
+Although there exist plently of other tools to query HaveIBeenPwned, via its nice (and free) API, I included that here too.

 ---

-If you would like to know whether any of your accounts were part of the latest hacks, data breaches or leaks, there's probably no way around [LeakedSource][1].
+If you would like to know whether any of your accounts were part of the latest hacks, data breaches or leaks, there's probably no way around sites like [LeakedSource][1] or [HaveIBeenPwned][5]

-They have more than 2 billion leaked accounts stored in their database.
+They have (m/b)illion leaked accounts stored in their databases.
 Just enter your email address or any of your user account names, select the search type (email, user name, ...) and click 'search'.